Iraneus/betamedneed/index.md

 # For better outcomes

 Clinicians assess newly approved and available medicines, and get medication evaluations and clinical reports to improve care delivery.
-Medneed is for licensed providers only.
+Medneed is for licensed physicians only.